tj/reds/Readme.md

 }
 ```

  This also means that phonetically similar words will match, for example "stefen", "stephen", "steven" and "stefan" all resolve to the constant "STFN".
+Reds takes this further and applies the porter stemming algorithm to "stem" words, for example "counts", and "counting" become "count".

+ Consider we have the following bodies of text:

+    Tobi really wants four dollars
+    For some reason tobi is always wanting four dollars

+ The following search query will then match _both_ of these bodies, and "wanting", and "wants" both reduce to "want".

+    tobi wants four dollars

 ## License

 (The MIT License)